joseph15o7/CoursECC/README.md

 **CoursEcc** is a student-focused platform designed to facilitate learning and engagement in programming and other courses.
 The platform provides an intuitive interface and a range of features to help students explore, learn, and interact seamlessly.

-# ECC-e-learning platform 👨‍💻
-Flask + React web application that allows you to add courses and participate in them 🎓👨‍🎓

 ![Python](https://img.shields.io/badge/Python-3776AB?style=for-the-badge&logo=python&logoColor=white)
 ![Flask](https://img.shields.io/badge/Flask-000000?style=for-the-badge&logo=flask&logoColor=white)